brainvisa/brainvisa-cmake/doc/sphinx/bv_maker_help.rst

   -e, --email           Use email notification (if configured in the general
-                        section of the configuration file) --disable-jenkins     disable Jenkins server logging -v, --verbose         show as much information as possible
+                        section of the configuration file) --disable-jenkins     disable Jenkins server logging --def, --only-if-default
+                        apply only steps which are defined as default steps in the bv_maker.cfg config file.
+Equivalent to passing --only-if-default to every substep which supports it.
+  -v, --verbose         show as much information as possible --version             show bv_maker (brainvisa-cmake) version number